Free Printable: Low Carb & Keto Food ListGet It Now

 - Heated Gravy Boat – It doesn’t cost too much more than a regular one, but this will keep your keto gravy at the perfect temperature on your table and prevents it from getting too thick or too thin due to temperature changes.

 This keto gravy recipe needs to be on your holiday menu!
-Learn how to make low carb gravy with a secret ingredient to thicken it - no flour or carbs needed.
-There's an option to make whole30 paleo gravy, too.
+Learn how to make low carb gravy with 0 carbs and a secret ingredient to thicken it — no flour needed.

 After removing the turkey from the roasting pan (or slow cooker for a turkey breast), pour the contents through the fine mesh sieve over a bowl, so that the drippings end up in the bowl.
 Discard the solids.